Warren

 About now I guess readers are thinking ‘yeah sure Warren’ so take five and watch a video of someone ride the Gold Wing.
 (I’d like to have seen him use bike in manual mode with paddle shifters)

-Honda have known about this for 5 years and stubbornly done no software update so I doubt owners are ever going to get a decent sports mode which is disappointing.
-Perhaps there is an aftermarket tune that could be added?
-The Econ engine mode however does work well, on two occasions when low on fuel I switched to this and my remaining range countdown in the computer slowed then range left increased.
+So most of the time I was in tour mode and that was fine.
+The Econ engine mode does work well, on two occasions when low on fuel I switched to this and my remaining range countdown in the computer slowed then range left increased.

 My base model did not come with the hill hold or walking mode or the reverse.
 The walking mode I never needed because being a manual I can do that with clutch but the reverse I think should be mandatory on this bike.
 Even just slightly sloping away from you pushing this bike back with feet is difficult.